pujasubramaniam/MIS-381N/README.md

 regression model.

 Things we can see from the data, in both models:
--Individuals who work overtime are more likely to leave a company.
+- Individuals who work overtime are more likely to leave a company.
--The higher the stock option, the less likely the individual is to leave.
+- The higher the stock option, the less likely the individual is to leave.
 - The less job involvement, the more likely the employee is to leave.
 - Those who travel frequently are also more likely to leave a company.